tedmoore/schelp2/docs/Classes/File.md

 ### `readAllSignal`
-Open the file at the given path, call [#-readAllSignal](#-readallsignal), and return the signal.
+Open the file at the given path, call [readAllSignal](#readallsignal), and return the signal.
 Whether the process succeeds or fails, the file will always be closed.
 ### `readAllStringHTML`
-Open the file at the given path, call [#-readAllStringHTML](#-readallstringhtml), and return the string.
+Open the file at the given path, call [readAllStringHTML](#readallstringhtml), and return the string.
 Whether the process succeeds or fails, the file will always be closed.
 ### `readAllStringRTF`
-Open the file at the given path, call [#-readAllStringRTF](#-readallstringrtf), and return the string.
+Open the file at the given path, call [readAllStringRTF](#readallstringrtf), and return the string.
 Whether the process succeeds or fails, the file will always be closed.

 ### Filesystem utilities
 ### `exists`